Written by Paul McMahon. Paul is a Guest Contributor to the Centre for Cross Border Studies’ Research Platform

 EU SPS compliance for agricultural products and high risk food moving from GB to NI is potentially burdensome.
 However, the draft EU-UK trade agreement proposed by the EU contemplates simplification and rationalisation of SPS measures, so that each might allow the significant easing of the usual third country controls, in light of their mutual acceptance of high and, at present identical, food safety standards.

-The views expressed in this article are those of the author and not necessarily those of the Centre for Cross Border Studies.
+Disclaimer: The views expressed in this article are those of the author and not necessarily those of the Centre for Cross Border Studies.